-Montenegro: Financial breakdown of coal and environment investments needed for new TPP Pljevlja unit contracted to CEZ Skoda6.
-July 2015. / SEE Energy News
+Montenegro: Financial breakdown of coal and environment investments needed for new TPP Pljevlja unit contracted to CEZ Skoda, SEE Energy News

 The Investments of Coal Mine Pljevlja in the opening of new coal deposits and investments in land re-cultivation and the environment protection, which should be implemented within the overall project of the second unit of Thermal power plant Pljevlja (TPP Pljevlja), would amount at least 227 MEUR, of which 145 MEUR for investment costs and 82 MEUR for environmental re-cultivation and protection, according to the information currently available to the Research Center MANS.